 Market risk is the risk that changes in market prices, such as interest rates, will affect the University's income.
 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in the market interest rates.
-Canadian market risk is managed by controlling risk exposures within acceptable parameters while optimizing investment returns (note 3).
+Canadian market risk is managed by b) Market risk (continued)